eParenting - Parenting, Crafts, Family Movies, Celebrations, Printables, Colouring and more

 The Screen Time Rules

-This printable makes a statement of intent for your screen time rules.
+This printable from Your Modern Family makes a statement of intent for your screen time rules.

 Free Printable Screen Time Checklists

-Checklists to ensure that your kids have completed tasks before using computers, phones, tablets or games consoles.
+I love these free printable checklists which you can use to ensure that your kids have completed specific tasks before putting on the television, using their computers, phones, tablets or games consoles.

-If your kids are old enough to do chores this is a really good list.
+If your kids are old enough to do chores such as making their bed and reading this is a really good list from Your Modern Family to follow.

-This list from Australian website Stay at Home Mum covers lots of good ideas.
+This list from Australian website Stay at Home Mum covers lots of good ideas for slightly older kids who can mange some more specific tasks and chores.

-I good list for the summer holiday, again for a younger child.
+This is a good list for the weekends or during the school holidays, again for a younger child.

-This is a good list for kids of mixed ages where some are reading and some can understand the pictures.
+This is a good weekday after school list for kids of mixed ages where some are reading and some can understand the pictures.

-This list includes a lot of things to do to get the screen time.
+This list includes a lot of ides for things to do during the school summer holidays to get the screen time.
+Perfect for any break, bank holiday or inset day with fine weather.

 This good hybrid list requires some basic tasks to be completed, then screen time is earned with creative or academic tasks.